ewm/managerreadme/README.md

 ## **My Guiding Principles**

 **Humans First.** I believe that happy, informed, and productive humans build great products.
-Other leaders will maximize the business, the technology, or any other number of important facets.
-All perspectives are relevant, but my bias is towards building productive humans.
+I'm biased towards building productive humans, others will maximize the business, the technology, or any other number of important aspects.
+All perspectives are relevant.

 **Leadership comes from everywhere.** I believe managers are an essential part of a scaling organization, I don’t believe they have a monopoly on leadership, and I will work hard to establish opportunities in our teams for everyone to effectively lead.

 **Empathy**.
-Connecting with your customer’s emotions is incredibly important to building the best product that we can.
-Having empathy for your co-workers will help us to build strong teams.
-Empathy can help you solve problems that are important to the users and developers.
-It can also strengthen collaboration and improve the working space for everyone.
+Empathizing doesn’t mean you have to feel the same thing, think the same way, make the other person feel better, or fix the situation so everyone is happy.
+Demonstrating empathy means you listen, acknowledge, and accept feelings and points of view as legitimate.
+Empathy is fundamentally about respect.
+Having empathy for your co-workers will help us build strong teams.

 **Critical thinking.** We don’t do anything “because we’ve always done it that way”.
 If you don’t like something, change it.
 If you can’t change it, change the way you think about it.